 - With some credit cards, your transferred balance may not be eligible for rewards.

 - A balance transfer is just one part of your strategy to save on monthly expenses.
-Learning about other financial products and habits will have a higher payoff in the long run.
+Learning other financial skills like creating a personal budget and strategies for paying off credit card debt will have a higher payoff in the long run.

-After receiving approval of your new card, be sure to keep the old card’s account open.
-Closing accounts can negatively affect your credit score.
-Whereas, keeping them open will raise the average age of all your credit accounts.
+Once you open your new balance transfer credit card, keep your old card’s account open.
+Closing accounts can hurt your credit score whereas keeping them open will raise the average age of all your credit accounts.

-As already mentioned, a balance transfer is just one part of a savvy plan to take control of monthly bills and overall spending.
-Take a closer look at credit expenditures to help keep them in check while you pay down the transferred balance.
-Use the period of 0% APR to make on-time monthly payments to get it down to zero and you’ll be amazed at how much you’ve saved.
+Remember, a balance transfer is just one part of a savvy plan to take control of your finances.
+Review your budget, check your spending, and prioritize paying down your balance.
+Use your introductory APR to make on-time monthly payments and you’ll be amazed by how much you’ll save.